microsoft/vscode-docs/api/extension-guides/chat.md

 ### Implement a request handler

 The request handler is responsible for processing the user's chat requests in the VS Code Chat view.
+These are the typical steps for implementing a chat request handler:

+1. Define the request handler
+1. Determine the intent of the user's request
+1. Perform logic to answer the user's question
+1. Return a response to the user

+#### Define the request handler

+You define the request handler (`vscode.ChatRequestHandler`) inside the extension's `activate` function.

 The following code snippet shows how to define a request handler: